 - 13. Business Continuity Plan / Emergency Plan.
-No further update from Q1 position.
-Q1 notes as follows - Desk top exercise accessing plans and refresh of contact lists to be undertaken - Communications test undertaken from County to Districts to check notification cascade. - Review of business continuity plan by internal team underway.
+No further update from Q3 position.
+Q3 notes as follows - Desk top exercise accessing plans and refresh of contact lists to be undertaken - Communications test undertaken from County to Districts to check notification cascade. - Review of business continuity plan by internal team underway.
 Cabinet Office review of cyber security has led to grant funding plus a Cyber Treatment Plan is now in place.
 All staff and Members have completed mandatory cyber risk online training.
 Proposed test of the emergency plan postponed during pandemic.
-The test will be the priority once the business continuity plan review is complete. - Review of IT Disaster Recovery Plan to take place.
+The test will be the priority once the business continuity plan review is complete.